When To Start With Spectral Analysis

 It becomes:

-“Do I have to accept living in the shadows, or can I still look radiant even with grey hair?”
+“Do I have to accept living in the shadows, or can I still impact the world and look radiant even with grey hair?”

 lift the complexion